Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 • Symptoms can overlap, such as fatigue, brain fog, and widespread pain, making diagnosis challenging.

-• Accurate diagnosis and management require medical evaluation, but using tools like Human Health’s symptom tracker can help you log patterns and share them with your healthcare provider for better clarity.
+• Accurate diagnosis and management require medical evaluation, but using tools like the Human Health app’s symptom tracker can help you log patterns and share them with your healthcare provider for better clarity.

 Disclaimer: This article is for informational and educational purposes only.
 It is not medical advice, and it should not be used to diagnose, treat, cure, or prevent any condition.
 Always talk with a qualified healthcare provider about your health concerns before making decisions about diagnosis, treatments, or medications.